-There are two mandatory field trips for this course.
-The field trips are where you will collect data for the class project.
-Please see the class schedule (last page) for the field trip dates.
+There is one mandatory field trip for this course.
+The field trip is where you will collect data for the class project.
+Please see the class schedule (last page) for the field trip date.
 If changes are needed, we will discuss them ahead of time.